A Slice of Saturday Night

 Reviews & Awards

-QUITE AN EXPERIENCE There are few shows which capture the 60’s like A Slice of Saturday Night.
+There are few shows which capture the 60’s like A Slice of Saturday Night.
 The lively show, performed by BROS Theatre Company, is packed with music and dancing but a more serious undercurrent flows through it.
 When a group of 17-year olds begin to discover some terrifying emotions related to growing up, the show becomes much more of an excuse for a nostalgic wallow.

 BROS’s two directors Melanie Edwards and Wesley Henderson-Roe delivered a very rounded portrayal of the adolescent world.
 The cast rose to every challenge whether musical, dramatic, funny, wry or tragic.